barahilia/blog/_posts/2014-12-13-developaralysis-treatment.markdown

 It might be relatively simply to grok that in both statements a constructor function is called.
 But what is iterator, is there any meaning to the parenthesis in which the argument is enclosed, what it does and how does it work?
-Some answers might and can be answered pretty fast.
-Others may be less obvious and probably should wait for another time.
+Some questions might and can be answered pretty fast.
+Other are less obvious and probably should wait for another lesson.
 And this is OK.
 The understanding should also be good enough, not perfect.
-Don't rush to drink it all in one gulp.
+Don't rush to become a master in one day.

 So this is the Developaralysis treatment - learn the things you do in depth and seek for a good point to stop.
 Neither advice is simple, both takes much time and consideration.
-You career is in your hands.
-It's up to you to choose if to feel overwhelmed or to invest the time and understand.
+Your career is in your hands.
+It's up to you to decide if to feel overwhelmed or to invest the time and come to few roots.